jfinkels/flask-restless/docs/fetching.rst

 .. admonition:: Example

-   To get the total number of resources in the collection (that is, the number of instances of the model), use the function object
+   To get the total number of resources in the collection (that is, the number of instances of the model), you can use the function object

    .. sourcecode:: json